forgefed/forgefed/spec/modeling.md

 * [type][]: ["Repository"][type-repository]
 * [name][]: The user given name of the repository, e.g. "My cool repo"
+* [cloneUri][]: The endpoint from which the content of the repository can be obtained via the native protocol (Git, Hg, etc.)
 * [attributedTo][]: The actor(s) in charge of the repository, e.g. a person or an organization; if their actor URI is unknown, it MAY be their email address as a `mailto` URI